An-A-The/Metacrafters/README.md

-The Solidity program you provided is a simple "Hello World" program that demonstrates the basic syntax and functionality of Solidity.
+The Solidity program is a simple "Hello World" program that illustrates the basic syntax and functionality of Solidity.
 It is a contract written in Solidity and can be used to develop smart contracts on the Ethereum blockchain.

-To execute this program, you can use Remix, an online Solidity IDE.
+To execute this program, we can use Remix, an online Solidity IDE.
 Follow these steps to get started:

 Go to the Remix website at https://remix.ethereum.org/.
 On the left-hand sidebar, click on the "+" icon to create a new file.
 Save the file with a .sol extension (e.g., HelloWorld.sol).
-Copy and paste the provided Solidity code into the file:

 pragma solidity ^0.8.4;